Tell me if this sounds familiar:

 Copywriting is my craft, and like any craft it requires regular education and growth.
 I invest heavily in my own training so I can continue to teach you the best copywriting practices that deliver real business results.

 I see it as my duty to do as little harm as possible and leave this world better than I found it.
 In business, this means I work with integrity and promote only services and products I believe in.
-In my personal life, this means significantly reducing my consumption of meat and opting for fair-wage companies whenever possible.
+In my personal life, this means reducing my consumption of meat and opting for fair-wage companies whenever possible.

 The official bio